karagulamos/Kga.Algo/README.md

 # Kga.Algo
-This project focuses on heavy duty data structures absent in .NET, and have been designed to be efficient and production ready.
-Contributions are welcome.
+This project focuses on heavy duty data structures absent in .NET, and have been designed to be efficient and production ready (contributions are welcome).

 Some of the data structures included in this project solve a varying degree of problems as highlighted below: